 as a poet I am in fact straining towards a strain, in the sense that the effort is to repose in the stability conferred by a musically satisfying order of sounds.
 As if the ripple at its widest desired to be verified by a thorough reformation of itself, to be drawn in and drawn out through its point of origin.

 ‘[V]erified by a thorough reformation of itself’: the self-reflexive figure is the linguistic embodiment of this strain to repose in stability imposed on poets by the self-divisive crisis of civil war.
-The figure carries an inherent resilience that is lacking from Mahon’s comparable, yet pessimistically dissoluble, metaphor in ‘Rage for Order’ (first published in Lives (1972)) for the resistance of poetic form amid the inundation of civil war – that Lucanian image again - in Northern Ireland: ‘An eddy of semantic scruple / In an unstructurable sea’ (ll.
+The figure carries an inherent resilience that is lacking from Mahon’s comparable, yet pessimistically dissoluble, metaphor in ‘Rage for Order’ (first published in Lives (1972)) for the resistance of poetic form amid the inundation of civil war -- that Lucanian image again -- in Northern Ireland: ‘An eddy of semantic scruple / In an unstructurable sea’ (ll.
 9-10).

-In 1978, seventeen years prior to Heaney’s speech, Christopher Ricks traced the presence of a particular form of self-reflexive imagery in Marvell and several other mid-seventeenth-century poets, elaborating upon a couplet from one Marvell’s ‘The Garden’: ‘The mind, that ocean where each kind / Does straight its own resemblance find’ (ll.
+In 1978, seventeen years prior to Heaney’s speech, Christopher Ricks traced the presence of a particular form of self-reflexive imagery in Marvell and several other mid-seventeenth-century poets, elaborating upon a couplet from Marvell’s ‘The Garden’: ‘The mind, that ocean where each kind / Does straight its own resemblance find’ (ll.
 43-4).
 Ricks made some brief but richly suggestive comparisons with what he called the ‘gifted group of recent Ulster poets’.
-The specific self-reflexive figure that Ricks locates in both Marvell and Northern Irish poetry is the ‘self-inwoven simile’, a term that he takes from a discussion of Shelley in Empson’s Seven Types of Ambiguity (1930).
+The specific self-reflexive figure that Ricks locates in both Marvell and Northern Irish poetry is the ‘self-inwoven simile’, a term that he takes from a discussion of Shelley in William Empson’s Seven Types of Ambiguity (1930).
 The self-inwoven, or self-infolded, simile ‘describes something both as itself and as something external to it which it could not possibly be’.
 This shared figure of speech is not, as Ricks observes, ‘likely to have arisen from narrowly literary influence, let alone a single literary influence.
 It is more likely that there is at least some relevance in the deep affinity between Marvell’s England and these poets’ Ulster, racked by civil war that both is and is not religious’.
 Both groups of poets ‘write out of an imagination of civil war’: the self-inwoven simile offers ‘a language for civil war (desolatingly two and one), but also, in its strange self-conflict, a civil war of language’.

 The self-inwoven simile as ‘a language for civil war’ has its origins in the Roman paradox of concordia discors, ‘ceaselessly’ present in Lucan’s Latin through a ‘preponderance of con- and dis- compounds’, which represent internal conflict ‘as both divisive and conjunctive’.
 The Lucanian influence is apparent in Marvell’s self-dividing Cromwell, who ‘Did thorough his own side / His fiery way divide’.
 A striking use of the figure occurs in Heaney’s ‘The Grauballe Man’, one of the several poems in North (1975) about the bodies of sacrificial victims from the Iron Age dug up perfectly preserved from bogs in Denmark.